autoplot/documentation/to_md/help.md

 # Adding Plots

-`Right click->Add Plot` can be used to add additional plots to the canvas.
+`Right click`→`Add Plot` can be used to add additional plots to the canvas.
 Axes from multiple plots can be bound together so that adjusting one triggers a change in others.
 This video shows how to add a second plot and bind the y-axes together.
 Note that Autoplot tries to bind time